jake-g00dwin/crius_1280/README.md

 Before attempting to run pytest you should first select the option for pytest while running the `tdd.sh` file in the projects root directory.

+when trying to test the python code using pytest, you should ensure you first have built the python shared libs using the `tdd.sh` script's menu.